gnicol/GitSwarm/perforce_swarm/doc-ee/development/architecture.md

 When referring to ~git in the pictures it means the home directory of the git user which is typically `/home/git`.

-GitSwarm is primarily installed within the `/home/git` user home directory as `git` user.
+GitSwarm EE is primarily installed within the `/home/git` user home directory as `git` user.
 Within the home directory is where the gitlabhq server software resides as well as the repositories (though the repository location is configurable).